Nienkeeijsvogel/sykube/README.md

 after which sudo update-grub and sudo init 6 should be run.

 ### Sykube installation
-To install sykube on your machines running older operating systems as centos7, ubuntu 16.04, just run:
+To install sykube on your machine running older operating systems as centos7, ubuntu 16.04, just run:

 ```bash
 sudo singularity run library://sykube